-Implementing a targeted staffing policy aimed at increasing the share and representation of women among the military, police and civilian personnel deployed by Austria;

-Including the content and objectives of UNSCR 1325 as an integral part of training and education activities;

-Pursuing a consistent zero-tolerance policy on sexual exploitation and abuse as well as conducting respective awareness raising and training for military, police and civilian personnel deployed by Austria;

-Continuing Austria's relevant political commitment and advocacy related to the implementation of UNSCR 1325 at international and regional levels;

-Launching specific activities and supporting projects and programmes aimed at empowering women and girls in conflict and post-conflict regions.
+- Implementing a targeted staffing policy aimed at increasing the share and representation of women among the military, police and civilian personnel deployed by Austria; - Including the content and objectives of UNSCR 1325 as an integral part of training and education activities: - Pursuing a consistent zero-tolerance policy on sexual exploitation and abuse as well as conducting respective awareness raising and training for military, police and civilian personnel deployed by Austria; - Continuing Austria's relevant political commitment and advocacy related to the implementation of UNSCR 1325 at international and regional levels; - Launching specific activities and supporting projects and programmes aimed at empowering women and girls in conflict and post-conflict regions.

 The implementation of the revised NAP is monitored and supervised by a working group led by the Federal Ministry for Europe, Integration and Foreign Affairs, composed of representatives of all relevant ministries and agencies as well as the Austrian Development Agency (ADA).
 This working group reviews the NAP's implementation and further development and documents its findings in detailed annual implementation reports that are submitted to the Austrian Government and forwarded to the Parliament.
 The annual reports are prepared by the working group in consultation with civil society representatives (from non-governmental organisations, research institutions, etc.) on the basis of joint meetings held at least once a year.
+A review of the NAP's effectiveness is scheduled for 2021.

-The 10th annual NAP implementation report - covering the period 1 January 2018 until 31 December 2018 - was adopted by the Austrian Government on 16.
-October 2019 and subsequently forwarded to the Parliament for information.
-The implementation process is a transparent one.
-The comprehensive report is published (in German language) on the website of the Federal Ministry for Europe, Integration and Foreign Affairs2, where the NAP itself (in German and English language) and the previous annual reports made publicly available.
-The 11th annual NAP implementation report - covering the period 1 January 2019 until 31 December 2019 - is currently under consideration.
+The 11th annual NAP implementation report - covering the period 1 January 2019 until 31 December 2019 - was adopted by the Austrian Government on 2 September 2019 and subsequently forwarded to the Parliament for information.
+The implementation process is a transparent one, with the full report being published (in German language) on the website of the Federal Ministry for Europe, Integration and Foreign Affairs, where the NAP itself (in German and English language) and the previous annual reports made publicly available as well: